Jonathan Lande

 Ph.D., History, Brown University, May 2018

-He earned his PhD at Brown University (2018).
-Before joining Purdue, he was the Brown University-Tougaloo College Exchange Faculty Fellow (2017-2018) and the Schwartz Postdoctoral Fellow at New-York Historical Society and the New School (2018-2019).
+He earned his PhD at Brown University.
+Before joining Purdue, he was the Brown University-Tougaloo College Exchange Faculty Fellow and the Schwartz Postdoctoral Fellow at New-York Historical Society and the New School.

-Lande is the recipient of the Allan Nevins Dissertation Prize (Society of American Historians), the Cromwell Dissertation Prize (American Society for Legal History), the Du Bois-Wells Paper Prize (African American Intellectual History Society), and the William F. Holmes Paper Prize (Southern Historical Association).
-He also received the award for Excellence in Discovery and Creative Endeavors from the College of Liberal Arts at Purdue University (2024) and Brown University’s Presidential Award for Excellence in Teaching (2018), an award he was nominated for by students from Brown and Tougaloo.
+He is the recipient of awards including the Allan Nevins Dissertation Prize (Society of American Historians), the Cromwell Dissertation Prize (American Society for Legal History), the Du Bois-Wells Paper Prize (African American Intellectual History Society), and the William F. Holmes Paper Prize (Southern Historical Association).
+He also received Brown University’s Presidential Award for Excellence in Teaching (2018), an award he was nominated for by students from Brown and Tougaloo.

-Lande has published articles in the Journal of American History, Journal of Social History, Journal of African American History, Journal of American Ethnic History, Civil War History, and the Washington Post.
-He has been a research fellow at, among other institutions, the Schomburg Center for Research in Black Culture, the Huntington Library, Harvard University, and the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition of Yale University.
+He has published peer-reviewed articles in the Journal of American History, Journal of Southern History, Journal of Social History, Journal of African American History, Journal of American Ethnic History, and Civil War History.
+His work has also been published by the Washington Post and Time Magazine.
+He has been a research fellow at, among other institutions, the Schomburg Center for Research in Black Culture, the Houghton Library of Harvard University, and the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition of Yale University.

-Lande is accepting graduate students interested in delving into the Civil War era and African American history throughout the nineteenth century.
+He is accepting graduate students interested in delving into the Civil War era and African American history throughout the nineteenth century

 List of Publications